 OTIS makes technology purchases needed on a department-wide scale.
 These purchases are charged back to the department as required in section 216.272, Florida Statutes.
-Such purchases include, but are not limited to, department-wide hardware maintenance, department-wide software license renewals, department-wide software maintenance, department-wide software facilities services, disaster recovery and Continuity of Operations Planning.
+Such purchases include, but are not limited to, department-wide hardware maintenance, department-wide software license renewals, department-wide software maintenance, department-wide data center and computer facilities services, disaster recovery and Continuity of Operations Planning.